 If you are looking to buy a budget lens for milky way photography, then Tokina 11-16mm lens is one of the best option for your APS-C or DX DSLR camera.

-In this article I am sharing my experiences shooting the Milky Way with Tokina 11-16 DX II lens.
-I only have limited experience with this lens, only two months as of first writing this.
+In this article I am sharing my experiences shooting the Milky Way with Tokina 11-16mm DX II lens.
+I have been using this lens for a while for both astrophotography and landscapes.

 Photos of the Milky Way taken with Tokina 11-16 DX II

 f/2.8, 30 seconds, ISO 3200, 11mm (for sky).
 Foreground exposed separately, and then blended together.

 Tokina’s maximum aperture of f/2.8 is the main reason I decided to get this lens, after reading a lot of good reviews about it.
 And my decision was right.

 f/2.8 aperture gathers 1.5 times more light than f/3.5, half a stop faster.
 That means stars are 50% more bright.
 So that is a huge difference while photographing the faint stars in the night sky.